rmp135/sql-ts/README.md

 ## Config

-The configuration extends the [knex configuration](http://knexjs.org/#Installation-client) with some additional properties for table filtering and type overriding.
+The configuration extends the [knex configuration](http://knexjs.org/#Installation-client) with some additional properties.
 If you're using your own knex object, the knex related information is not required.

 ### tables